 Electronic data interchange (EDI) is a system that enables the electronic exchange of business documents between different computer systems, either company to company or company to client.
-It’s a quick and efficient method that reduces manual effort and human error commonly associated with paper-based methods.
+It replaces traditional methods like postal mail, fax, and even email.
+While email is technically electronic, it still requires someone to manually process documents and input data into various systems—which slows things down and opens the door to errors.
+EDI eliminates that bottleneck, reducing manual effort and human error so your business can move faster.

 Electronic data interchange, or EDI, is the standardized computer-to-computer exchange of information between two or more partner entities.
 It digitally transfers data between companies, customers, partners, and internal systems.

-Operational efficiency is a priority for businesses of all sizes.
-EDI helps businesses automate communication, improve operations, and streamline transactions.
-Industries such as manufacturing, retail, healthcare, finance, and logistics rely on EDI to exchange critical documents like:
+No matter the size of your business, operational efficiency matters.
+EDI helps you automate communication, improve operations, and streamline transactions.
+Industries like manufacturing, retail, healthcare, finance, and logistics rely on EDI to exchange critical documents such as:

 For example, large retailers that source from multiple manufacturers and suppliers depend on EDI automation to ensure accurate, recurring product shipments.
 Without a seamless data exchange, supply chain disruptions can lead to inventory shortages, affecting profitability.